nejidevelops/Bofulo-School/README.md

 ## Description

- <p>This project is a REACT application for EDUPO School that shows a database that keeps record of the school, has input forms for adding students, teacher and courses, a contact form that is used to send queries.</p>
+ <p>This project is a REACT application for Bofulo School that shows a database that keeps record of the school, has input forms for adding students, teacher and courses, a contact form that is used to send queries.</p>

 ## Features